 y

-to confirm.☝🏻 Note, if the package you installed also contains executable files these may not work.
+‼️ Note, if the package you installed also contains executable files, i.e. a command-line interface, these commands may not work as is!
 This is because the Python modules provided by CSC are containerized and the user-installed binaries will refer to an inaccessible Python path inside the container.
-For workaround instructions, see our Python documentation or install your own environment from scratch inside a container as outlined in the following example.
+For workaround instructions, see our Python documentation, or install your own environment from the beginning inside a container as outlined in the following example.

 💬 Let’s create a containerized Conda environment using the Tykky wrapper.